 There was even once that I wrote a letter to an ex and read it aloud to a friend.
 It was powerful to imagine my friend sitting there as my ex.
 I cried.
 I realized I had been carrying anger in my heart for so many years and I was finally ready to say goodbye to my resentment.

 It was no longer protecting me.
 In fact, it had been slowly destroying me.
 It provided me with an excuse to avoid intimacy in my relationship.
 It oozed poison into my soul.
 At every thought of him, I would find myself bitter and angry and wishing horrible things upon him for what ‘he had done to me’.

 That was part of my journey, too, and very essential for my healing, but it wasn’t permanent.
 I needed to feel those feelings in order to validate them.
 And when I was ready to move beyond the anger, and beyond the sadness…

 I found that I was swimming in appreciation and love.

 I even found that my capacity to love was greater than I could fathom and that it was stronger and more pure than it had been when we were together.

-Today, I find myself more loving and compassionate than I ever have been and I hope that all my ex’s everywhere know that I am genuinely sorry for my part in our relationship, that I forgive them wholeheartedly, and that I truly want the very best for each of them.
+Today, I’ve learned how to find closure after relationships.
+I find myself more loving and compassionate than I ever have been.
+I hope that all my ex’s everywhere know that I am genuinely sorry for my part in our relationship, that I forgive them wholeheartedly, and that I truly want the very best for each of them.